-We have a highly distinguished and multidisciplinary Founding Board of Directors composed of leaders within the blood disorders arena.
+We have a highly distinguished and multidisciplinary Board of Directors composed of leaders within the blood disorders arena.

 Andra H. James, MD, MPH